nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_change_of_address.md

 If a subscriber receive multiple `PDS Change of Address` event messages for the same patient, the latest event message as indicated by the last updated meta data element within the patient resource should be considered the source of truth for the patients correct address.

 {% include important.html content="`PDS Change of Address` event messages will only be triggered for updates to the patients home address on the Spine.
-Changes to a patient temporary address's on Spine will not trigger a `PDS Change of Address` event message to be sent through NEMS." %}
+Changes to a patient temporary address's on Spine will not trigger a `PDS Change of Address` event message to be sent through the EMS." %}